Latent learning challenges the idea that all behavior is learned through reinforcement - it’s an important addition to the study of psychology.

 One puppet was exposed to both groups multiple times for the next three months.
 Then, when the infants reached six months, researchers reintroduced the second puppet.

-The infants who had been exposed to the second puppet months earlier were more likely to imitate the target behavior of the second puppet.
+The infants exposed to the second puppet months earlier were more likely to imitate the target behavior of the second puppet.
 They remembered the connection between the first and second puppets, even though they could not imitate any behavior at that stage of development.

 How Teachers Bring Latent Learning Into the Classroom

-Great teachers understand that latent learning could be the best strategy for students who are struggling.
-If a teacher allows their student to play with material in their own ways, they might just learn more than what is being presented to them.
+Great teachers understand that latent learning could be the best strategy for struggling students.
+If a teacher allows their student to play with material in their own ways, they might learn more than what is being presented to them.
 On the science subreddit, two teachers share their experiences with latent learning.

 Exposure.